-If an employee believes that they may be personally adversely affected by a misuse of power/authority or conflict of interest, they should raise this with their headteacher in the first instance.
+If you believe that you may be personally adversely affected by a misuse of power/authority or conflict of interest, you should raise this with the headteacher in the first instance.

-Where any employee feels that there is a possible or actual misuse of power/authority or conflict of interest relating to a personal relationship at work they should raise this with their headteacher in the first instance.
+Where you feel that there is a possible or actual misuse of power/authority or conflict of interest relating to a personal relationship at work you should raise this with the headteacher in the first instance.